cning0506/DATA-310_Applied_Machine_Learning/Project2.md

 ```
 location <- as_factor(households$shdist)
 ```
 After a series of data cleaning, there are 100,819 samples that contains information including number/size, sex, age, and education of household members across 151 districts.
 To get a glimpse of the descriptive statistics of this dataset, the average household size in Pakistan is around 9.
 The female and male ratio is 51:49.
 The average age is 24.2 year-old, which reflects the higher ratio of young population in the nation.
 The average education that the people in Pakistan attained is primary school.
+The average wealth level of Pakistanian household is 3, which equals to middle class income.

 ## R Script - Model 1